 “This time, the recyclers are asking more questions about the machines and are offering more feedback and insights about the way they work,” said Kira.

 “They are open about their needs because they know that we rely on their expertise.
 And we are very open about this being a pilot project, that we are trying to figure out what works and what doesn’t.”

 This pilot is a project of the Global Alliance of Health and Pollution

 Support for the project comes from the European Commission and the United Nations Industrial Development Organization (UNIDO) through the Global Alliance for Health and Pollution (GAHP),with additional funding for scaling up the project from Addax and Oryx Foundation.
 The National Youth Authority donated use of the land for the recycling center, with additional support from theMinistry of Environment and Ghana’s EPA, Ghana Health Services, and the Comic Relief Fund.

-Agbogbloshie has been called one of the world’s worst polluted places.
+Agbogbloshie has been called a toxic threat.
 The burning of e-waste releases copious amounts of toxic fumes, which then spreads throughout the community.
 An estimated 40,000 to as many as 250,000 people are at risk.

 “Everywhere you look you see pieces of circuit boards, televisions, refrigerators, irons, etc. The toxic chemicals released are spread throughout the area when it rains and of course spread to the homes each evening.
 What especially troubled me was the path of the toxic smoke that floats right into the food market.
 So whatever doesn’t get into your lungs can now settle onto the food supply of Accra.”

 — Dr. Jack Caravanos.
-Read more of his first-hand account in Report from Ghana’s Agbogbloshie E-Wasteland.
+Read more of his first-hand account in Report from Ghana’s Agbogbloshie Wasteland.